 Why it matters

-The 2012 high school graduation rate for the Buffalo Public Schools was 47%.
+The 2013 high school graduation rate for the Buffalo Public Schools was 56%.
 One in three adults living in the City of Buffalo is illiterate (reading below a 5th grade level).
 Buffalo consistently ranks as one of our nation's poorest cities.
 Western New York employers increasingly report they have to hire from outside our region because the local workforce does not have the skills required for success in today's knowledge-based economy.

 A better WNY is not possible without a stronger Buffalo.
-Action to increase high school graduation rates and college enrollment and completion rates is imperative if we are to break the cycle of poverty in the Queen City and produce a workforce that is prepared for success in today's jobs.
+Action to increase high school graduation rates, as well as college enrollment and completion rates is imperative if we are to break the cycle of poverty in the Queen City and produce a workforce that is prepared for success in today's jobs.

 What has been accomplished